leevydanomalik/trackable/README.md

 Java utility for tracking changes to a bean.

 ## Basic usage:
-To start tracking changes to your bean, simply call `Trackable::track`
+To start recording changes to a bean, simply call `Trackable::track`
 ```
 SomeBean someBean = new SomeBean()
     .setProperty("foo");